StephanWagner/worldMapSvg/README.md

 ## Building the maps

-The map paths in Adobe Illustrator need to be named `path_ID` with `ID` being the [ISO country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
-Save the map file as `map.svg` in the `src` folder with a precision of 3 decimal places.
+The map paths in the Adobe Illustrator file `src/map.ai` need to be named `path_ID` with `ID` being the [ISO country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+Save the map file as `map.svg` with a precision of 3 decimal places.
 Then you can run the script `npm run build` to automatically generate the SVG maps into the folder `maps`.

+Borders between countries and territories need to be named `border_ID1|ID2` and need to be unique to two countries.

 ---

 ## Sources

-The maps are created using Adobe Illustrator with the help of the following map material:
+The maps are created using Adobe Illustrator with the help of following public map material:

 - Wikipedia: Miller cylindrical projection\
   https://en.wikipedia.org/wiki/Miller_cylindrical_projection\